RachealChris/weather_data_analysis/README.md

 # Weather Data Analysis
-In this project, we use Python (Pandas) to analyze the weather dataset.
+In this project, I use Python(Pandas) to analyze the weather dataset.